inimicus/Cooldowns/README.md

 But fret no longer!
 There is an addon to count your long cooldowns for you.

 ## Features
-- Only enables tracking/display when an included set is equipped
+- Only enables tracking/display when an included set is equipped or synergy is toggled on
 - Reposition to any place on your screen
 - Resize display from really small to comically large
 - Optionally hide when out of combat